Chapter One

 He walked back to his conjoined desks against the east window that overlooked the hillside outskirts where life grew wild, without permission.

-Status indicators blinked in various colors on Echo’s housing.
+Echo's housing displayed a pulsing red light, steady amber, and solid green.
 Two of his many displays were on, their color balance nudged warmer than factory default.
 The others, not active, functioned like a black mirror and, as he sat down, caught a reflection of him from multiple angles.

-He logged several hours on his contract work—the AI testing that paid for things like hydroponics, amber bulbs, audio vacuum tubes, loose-leaf teas, and monthly rent.
+He logged several hours on his contract work—the AI testing that paid for things like seeds, amber bulbs, audio vacuum tubes, loose-leaf teas, bills, and rent.